Younes43/Bouncing-Ball-Tracker-Client-Server-Application/Readme.md

 When deploying the client and server applications using Docker, a common hurdle was establishing communication between the two.
 By default, each container is isolated and cannot directly access `localhost` of the host machine or other containers.

 **Solution:** This was overcome by using Docker's networking capabilities.
 Specifically, when using Docker Compose, the service names defined in `docker-compose.yml` act as hostnames that can be used for inter-container communication.
-Therefore, references to `127.0.0.1` in the server and client scripts were replaced with `server` for the client to correctly address the server container.
+Therefore, references to `127.0.0.1` in the server and client scripts needs to be replaced with `server` for the client to correctly address the server container.

 #### Displaying Images from Containers